demotomohiro/hidecmakelinker/README.md

 `nimble install` or `nimble build` command produces 2 executable files, `hidecmakelinker` and `void`.
 Make sure that they are in the one of directories in PATH environment variable and you can call them from console.

+If `-d:CMakeBuildVerbose` option is added when compiling `hidecmakelinker.nim`, hidecmakelinker calls `cmake --build` with `--verbose` option and all commands cmake calls are printed.

 ## How to use
 Create `config.nims` in the same directory as your `*.nim` files and write following content: